BERGAMOT AND ITS SECRETS

-A leap through the centuries brings us to the 19th century and the recipe transmitted by a mandarin to Earl Charles Grey, who was the British Foreign Secretary at the time.
+A leap through the centuries brings us to the 19th century and the recipe transmitted by a mandarin to Earl Edouard Grey, who was the British Foreign Secretary at the time.
 Earl Grey adapted this ancient Chinese recipe to the current tastes: a tea flavored with bergamot, and the famous Earl Grey tea was born.
 The 1950s saw the development of citrus fruit teas; many blends were created by Jean Jumeau-Lafond, the Dammann Frères expert.
 This marvellously aromatic essential oil has at times found itself associated on its own with various teas and, at other times, combined with other citrus fruit essential oils, thus increasing the aromatic range of flavorful teas with multiple notes and colors.

 A little-known fruit.

 The bergamot orange (Citrus bergamia) is a citrus fruit tree from the Rutaceae family.
 We don’t know the exact origins of this plant nor how it was introduced but it would seem to have been imported from the Canary Islands by Christopher Columbus.

 Its name comes from the Turkish Beg-âr-mu-di, which means “prince of pears” because of this citrus fruit’s resemblance to a pear variety.

 Bergamot is a hybrid fruit created from the crossing of a Citrus aurantium (which produces bitter oranges) with a Citrus limetta (which produces sweet limes).